Termination Gateways

 Actions Menu

-To navigate to the related section, click the gear symbol next to the relation.
+This view shows related configurations, such as Termination Routes.
+To navigate to the related section, click the gear icon next to the relation.

 Termination Gateway Relations

 Fig. 8.
-Termination Gateway Relations
+Termination gateway relations

 Deleting Termination Gateways